rtyle/autobolt/README.md

     sudo usermod -a -G dialout $USER

-Identify serial port and baud rate to connected device.
+Connect to the USB port on the motorbrainz board and identify its serial port and baud rate.
 For example,

     port=/dev/ttyUSB0